 - The Workplace Safety and Insurance Act makes only those industries specifically listed participate in Ontario’s workers’ compensation system.
 Most other provinces cover all workers by default and write into their legislation only the exemptions

 - Ontario’s list has barely changed in over 50 years and has not kept up to the changing types of industry.
-This means an increasing number of employees are not covered by new industries such as information technologies and service industries.
+This means an increasing number of employees are not covered by new sectors such as information technologies and service industries.

 - Among the non-covered are workers in private day care and private health facilities, banks and other financial institutions, call centres and high-tech manufacturing.